 Wear loose, lightweight, light-colored clothes.

 If you’ve been sweating, your body probably needs more fluid.
 But some people with heart problems need to limit their fluid intake, and some are taking diuretics, which help the body to release excess fluid in the urine.
-So be sure to check with your health care provider about whether it is safe for you to drink more fluids when it's hot out.
+Monitoring your weight daily can help assess your fluid status.
+Be sure to check with your healthcare provider about whether it is safe for you to drink more fluids when it's hot out.